Technolawhere/technolawhere.github.io/_posts/2023-11-14-Delhi's-Pollution-Problem.md

 ### Particulate matter

 Out of the pollutants seen earlier, the PM particles, as seen from the tables in the first section, pose a serious problem in the NCR region with levels being as high as 1400% and 2046% over WHO guidelines for PM10 and PM2.5 respectively.
 These PM particles carry certain signatures that are etched onto them at source.
 This property can be used to pinpoint their most probable sources.
 For example, PM particles having crustal signatures mainly consisting of silicon, aluminum, iron and calcium indicate their source to be soil/road/construction dust and fly ash.
 Presence of potassium in the particulate matter suggests its possible origin in the burning of biomass.
-Chlorine is an indicator of particulate matter originating from municipal waste.
+Chlorine is an indicator of particulate matter originating from burning of municipal waste.
 It was found in this study that PM10 and PM2.5 levels vary over different seasons along with their sources.

 #### PM2.5